primefaces/primefaces/docs/7_1/components/dialog.md

 **Tips**:

-- Use appendTo with care as the page definition and html dom would be different, for example if dialog is inside an h:form component and appendTo is enabled, on the browser dialog would be outside of form and may cause unexpected results.
+- Use appendTo with care as the page definition and HTML DOM would be different, for example if dialog is inside an h:form component and appendTo is enabled, on the browser dialog would be outside of form and may cause unexpected results.
 In this case, nest a form inside a dialog.
 - Do not place dialog inside tables, containers likes divs with relative positioning or with non-